Programs and Partnerships

 Opportunities for students:

-Students and faculty collaborate in the operation of the state-of-the-art biogas plants and learning laboratories and study how best to maximize their methane production at the UW Oshkosh’s Environmental Research and Innovation Center (ERIC: http://eric.uwosh.edu/).
+Students and faculty collaborate in the operation of the state-of-the-art biogas plants and learning laboratories and study how best to maximize their methane production at the UW Oshkosh’s Environmental Research and Innovation Center (ERIC).

-The Viessman Internship, in which 5 UW Oshkosh students intern at Viessmann operations in Allendorf and Schwandorf Germany for eight weeks each summer.
+The Viessman Internship, in which UW Oshkosh students intern at Viessmann headquarters in Allendorf, Germany, for eight weeks during the summer.
 Immersed in operations and partnered with German interns, students gain an in-depth understanding of both business operations and local culture.
-Learn more
+Learn more.

 UW System Partnerships